BLOG

 Most leaders who consider strategy consulting aren’t asking for a philosophy lesson.
 They’re asking a painfully practical question:

 That question matters because “strategy” is one of the most abused words in business.
 In the wrong hands, it becomes a deck, a workshop, a set of big ideas, and a short-lived burst of optimism.
 Everyone feels aligned for a week.
-Then the calendar wins, the urgent work reclaims the schedule, and the business slides back into the same patterns: priority churn, founder bottlenecks, inconsistent execution, and meetings that produce activity without outcomes.
+Then the calendar wins, the urgent work reclaims the schedule.
+And the business slides back into the same patterns: priority churn, founder bottlenecks, inconsistent execution, and meetings that produce activity without outcomes.

 A 90-day window is long enough to expose whether the strategy is real or theatrical.
 If nothing tangible changes in that time, the engagement didn’t create a strategy system.
 It created a document.